Osmium in general

 - Why is the crystalline structure of osmium called a “fingerprint”?

 Crystalline osmium has a special micro-geometry.
 Every line of the edge of any single crystal in the structure has a specific angle in relation to the next adjacent crystal.
 And, in comparison to human fingerprints, which are biological, osmium does not change at all over time.
 This means that for all practical purposes, the structure will last forever.
-Therefore, the security for identification purposes is a lot higher than for a biological fingerprint.
+Therefore, the security for identification purposes can be compared to but is actually even higher than for a biological fingerprint.

 - What is the annual production of osmium?

-Despite its toxicity, osmium tetroxide continues to be used for various purposes, including medical applications, in addition to jewellery production.
+Despite its toxicity, osmium tetroxide continues to be used for various purposes, including medical applications, in addition to jewelry production.

 The Osmium-Institute has access to the entire extractable osmium, which can then be crystallized.
 In addition, the Osmium Institute has options on Osmium which was found in the past.